-Pilots and Flight Engineers with little to no experience tend to make between $60770 and $85730 while the more experienced ones make over $163130 per year.
+Airline Pilots and Flight Engineers with little to no experience tend to make between $65690 and $94380 while the more experienced ones can earn over $208,000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Pilot and Flight Engineer is to move to a higher paying state like TX.
-Right now, the highest paying states for Pilots and Flight Engineers are TX, CO, FL, CA and IL.
+One of the easiest ways to increase your salary as an Airline Pilot, Copilot and Flight Engineer is to move to a higher paying state like WA.
+Right now, the highest paying states for Airline Pilots and Flight Engineers are WA, MI, NV, OR and CA.

-3 other factors that can increase your salary as A Pilot and Flight Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Airline Pilot, Copilot and Flight Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Pilots and Flight Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Certificate.
+We asked other Airline Pilots and Flight Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Secondary Certificate.

 Pros and Cons